 while the unstable branch is the one with

 In Figure \ref{figP0cte}, the unstable branch is indicated by the red curve, while the stable branch by the blue one.

-As expected, we can fit some rotational velocities profiles with this set of configurations.
+As expected, we can fit some rotational velocity profiles with this set of configurations.
 The fit can be done through a $\chi^2$ analysis of the rotational curves measured in some Low Surface Brightness Galaxies \citep{deBlok:2002vgq} and the theoretical curve obtained by equation \ref{vt}, with the mass computed by equation \ref{mass_salucci}.
 There is only one free parameter, $\bar \rho_0$, and thus we minimize $\chi^2(\bar \rho_0)=\sum_i \frac{(v_t^i-v_t(\bar \rho_0))^2}{(\delta v_t^i)^2}$ in order to find the best fit point.
 Here $v_t^i$ are the observed data and $\delta v_t^i$ are the errors in the data points reported in \cite{deBlok:2002vgq}.
 The particular case of the rotational velocity data from ESO2060140 is shown as an inset plot in Figure \ref{trouble}.
-It can be seen that the fit is reasonable good ($\chi^2_{min}/\text{d.o.f.}=0.13$).
-The best fit value for this galaxy is $\bar \rho_0=8.87$ GeV/cm$^3$, and it is plotted in Figure \ref{trouble} as a red point.
+It can be seen that the fit is reasonably good ($\chi^2_{min}/\text{d.o.f.}=0.13$).
+The best-fit value for this galaxy is $\bar \rho_0=8.87$ GeV/cm$^3$, and it is plotted in Figure \ref{trouble} as a red point.
 Thus, this dark matter halo lies on the unstable branch.

-Other galaxies also can be fitted by fixing $\bar p_\bullet$, as it has been explained above.
-For instance, the galaxies F563-1 and F570 v1, and the best fit points for those galaxies are plotted as blue points in Figure \ref{trouble}.
+Other galaxies also can be fitted by fixing $\bar p_\bullet$, as has been explained above.
+For instance, the galaxies F563-1 and F570 v1, and the best-fit points for those galaxies are plotted as blue points in Figure \ref{trouble}.
 One more time, those configurations are in the unstable branch.